Solinea/goldstone-server/INSTALL.rst

 *********************

 Now that everything has been configured, point your browser to the goldstone server IP address or name and begin using goldstone.

+Your first task is to login with your system administrator's username and password of "admin" / "changeme", and change the account's password and e-mail address.